rvrnjn594/high-level-design/05-back-of-the-envelope-calculations/01-back-of-the-envelope.md

 ## Abstracting away the complexities of real system

 Above, we've seen the complexities involved in real systems.
- All such complexities at the design level, especially in a limited tim frame such as an interview, is impractical.
+ All such complexities at the design level, especially in a limited time frame such as an interview, is impractical.

 **BOTECs are a valuable tool for making quick, high-level estimates and decisions in the early stages of system design or when a rapid assessment is needed.**
  So, moving forward, we'll learn to perform back-of-the-envelope calculations.